Table of Contents

 How People Describe This Pain Pattern

 People trace around their eyebrow with their fingers and say, “I have a headache right here.”
 When I ask, they sometimes describe the pain behind the ear and might talk about the pain on top of their head.
-Once in a great while, this muscle only creates the spot on top of the head.
-That headache is more likely to be from the trigger point in this muscle.
-The headache around the eyebrow is almost always the focus, even with other symptoms.

 Other indicators of this trigger point

 See the little pain area under the jaw?
 In a statistically significant number of cases, this trigger point makes that sharp pain when you swallow.
 Bet you didn’t think of that as a muscle problem.
-Try the stretches in the Self-Care section and see if the sharp pain in the throat goes away.
+Try the stretches in the Self-Care section and see if the acute pain in the throat goes away.

 How You Activate and Intensify This Pain Pattern